 Help is on the way!

 Bipolar disorder is a serious mental health condition that can affect almost every aspect of your life.
 When treated with therapy and medication, most people with bipolar disorder find that their symptoms are manageable and that the condition doesn’t get in the way of their daily functioning.
 However, when untreated, bipolar disorder can be emotionally devastating.
+Seniors who have bipolar disorder may have a unique experience compared to younger adults with the same illness.
+Understanding the signs, symptoms, and treatments for bipolar disorder can help you come to terms with your diagnosis, or it can help you support an aging loved one who’s struggling with the condition.

 What Is Bipolar Disorder?

+Bipolar disorder is a mood disorder that causes alternating phases of mania and depression.
+A depressive episode causes low energy, feelings of sadness or hopelessness, and loss of interest in your favorite activities.
+It usually lasts at least a couple weeks, but some seniors experience phases of depression for much longer.
 In many ways, mania is the complete opposite of depression.
 You feel highly motivated and energetic, and you may experience racing thoughts or difficulty concentrating.
 Some people with bipolar disorder feel euphoric in a manic episode, and some feel irritable or agitated.
 Although mania may feel good while you’re experiencing it, it can lead to risky or harmful decisions, and it’s usually followed by a depressive crash.

-How Bipolar Disorder Affects Older Adults
+How to Spot Bipolar Symptoms in Older Adults

 Recognizing bipolar disorder in yourself or a senior loved one can be difficult.
 There are some noticeable signs to look out for, but the condition can appear differently in each person who experiences it.
+The following are the most common elderly bipolar symptoms:

 • Feelings of hopelessness or despair alternating with feelings of extreme happiness and excitement